californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Family Law Cases Public Record in California?

 Yes.
-By default, California Family Court records are public records, and anyone can inspect and copy them.
+California Family Court records are public records by default, and anyone can inspect and copy them.
 However, some Family Law records are made confidential by law or sealed by the court at the behest of the parties involved.

 While California keeps Family Law records open and publicly accessible, it seals paternity case files and makes court records that identify minors and victims of abuse confidential.
 Certain documents within publicly available records are also sealed.
 These include drug test results, mediation reports, psychological evaluations, and financial information.
 Sealed court records and confidential case files are only available to the parties involved in those cases as well as their attorneys of record.